Yomguithereal/mtgnode/README.md

 The application is still pretty ugly and basic but does its job.

+WARNING :: You would rather use Chrome if you want to play correctly.
+3d animations are yet to be correctly implemented and/or supported by other browsers.

 Disclaimer
 ----------
 This application is purely experimental and is not